-Anchovy sauce is made from anchovies (a small, common forage fish of the family Engraulidae), which is gutted in brine and cured for several months to a few years.
+Anchovy sauce is made from, well anchovies (a small, common forage fish of the family Engraulidae), which is gutted in brine and cured for several months to a few years.

-This causes the cured anchovies’ to turn deep grey and creates its characteristic strong flavor.
+This causes the cured anchovies to turn deep grey and creates their characteristic strong flavor.

 My favorite anchovy sauce brand is this bottle from Chung Jung One: